SuleimanFarah/sunpy/ORG/Coordination-Meeting-2021-Notes.rst

 - Sponsored and affliated package outside scope of core but part of the great sunpy escosystem
 - Sponsored - maintained by SunPy
 - Affiliated - maintained by others
-- Create and applied reivew critera to all sponsered and some affilated packages
+- Create and applied reivew criteria to all sponsored and some affilated packages
 - Criteria
   - Functionality
   - Integration